Kumano: the Land of Gods

-Bring your swimsuit along if bathing in the river naked doesn't appeal.
+Bring your swimsuit along if bathing naked in the river doesn't appeal.
 It is a mixed-bathing location.

-6 Hot Springs Hamlet Stay
+6 Hot Spring Hamlet Stay

 Day 2 takes you to the Nachisan area and the second Kumano Sanzan shrine, Kumano Nachi Taisha Grand Shrine .
 To get there, catch the Shingu Station-bound bus departing from Hongu Taisha-mae at 8:40 a.m.
-It also picks up passengers from Yunomine, Kawayu, and Watarase Onsen stops.
+It also picks up passengers from Yunomine, Kawayu, and Wataze Onsen stops.
 Alight at Gongen-mae, the stop before Shingu Station, and ride the 10:04 a.m. bus to Nachi Station.
 From there, connect to the 10:33 a.m. service bound for Nachisan.
 Alight at Daimonzaka Chushajo-mae.

 Taxi tours to Nachisan from either Shingu or Katsuura are also available.
 These can be arranged at Shingu Station with the Shingu City Tourist Information Center .
 Tours start from around ￥10,000 and take anywhere from 90 minutes to 2 hours.